coredigix/gridfw/README.md

 		.some param
 	/**
 	 * send data to the client
+	 * depends on http header "accept" and the query param "type"
+	 * (sends JSON, XML, Text or render an HTML page)
 	 * @param {string|buffer} data
 	 */
 	.send(data)
+	.send('templateName', date)
 	/**
 	 * Serialize response as json and send it to client
 	 * @param {serializable data} data